SAP/fundamental-tools/doc/app.md

 - [Low code by design](#low-code-by-design)
 - [Deployment options](#deployment-options)

-Let build these four layers, with the little help of [`abap` CLI tool](https://www.npmjs.com/package/abap-api-tools):

 ## ABAP API

-Functional Consultant defined a *functional mockup*, describing bussiness functions to be provided by new UI and together with ABAP developer identified BAPIs or other ABAP Function Modules, providing these business functions.
-The functional mockup can be drawn on paper or old UI elements' screenshots can be used in Excel, Powerpoint etc. It should be validated that
+Functional Consultant starts with *functional mockup*, describing bussiness functions to be provided in new UI.
+Together with ABAP developer BAPIs or other ABAP building modules are identified, providing required business functions.
+The functional mockup can be drawn on paper or old UI elements' screenshots can be used in Excel, Powerpoint etc. Tasks of this first step are:

-- Localize the ABAP business logic for app functional requirements
+- Clarify app functional requirementa and localize ABAP business logic
-- Expose it via remote-enabled Function Modules
+- Expose the business logic via remote-enabled Function Modules (ABAP API)
-- Write API names into `my-app.yaml` file (used later)
+- Write ABAP API endpoints' names into `my-app.yaml` file (used later)

 `my-app.yaml`